moj-analytical-services/D3_presentation/README.md

-# MoJ - Data Science Hub - Introduction to D3
+# Introduction to D3

+_Code in this document can be found in the examples folder of this repo._

 D3 ([Data Driven Documents](http://d3js.org)) is a javaScript library that enables users to create versatile web based visualisations.
 This is a very powerful library with a growing open-source community.